towerofpower256/davidmac.pro/src/posts/2021-04-20-glidescopedevaluator/index.md

 * The "Source script" field on "Field Maps".

-![This guy (or something similar)](./gse-this-guy.jpg) *Or something very similar.*
+![This guy (or something similar)](./gse-this-guy.jpg) *or something very similar that lives behind the scenes but works the same*

 ## Why should I use it?
-> ***But David, I can just write script in a business rule or a script include, why would I want to pull code from anywhere else?***
+> ***But David, I can just write script in a business rule or a script include, why would I want to write code anywhere else?***

 That's because you're a **talented system administrator**, and anything you create in a script include will need to be maintained either by you or someone else just as talented.
 This is known as **technical debt**.

 ![[Technical debt](./technical-debt.png)](./technical-debt.png)

-Once you've created something large enough and ***awesome*** enough, **low-code** and **no-code** administrators should should be able configure it without modifying scripts and business rules.
+Once you've created something large enough and ***awesome*** enough, **low-code** and **no-code** administrators should be able configure it without modifying scripts and business rules.
 By using small & simple script fields and **GlideScopedEvaluator**, you're allowing less-savvy administrators to achieve more with fewer changes and less complexity.

+ServiceNow developers should already be using **System Properties** to allow administrators to configure parts of their creations.
+This is just the next step, where other administrators can change chunks of code without having to touch any major code or components.

 ## Usage
 Using **GlideScopedEvaluator** is fairly simple.
 The most important part is the `evaluateScript()` function which is used like this: